MartinHepperle/Epson-HX-20/assembler/readme.md

 2) Assemble into machine code, write a LST (for LST2BAS.py) and an SREC file (for sim6301)<br>
    <code>a09 file.asm -Sfile.srec -Lfile.lst</code>

-3) Load and test the program with sim6301 (source at https://...)
+3) Load and test the program with sim6301.
 This simulator reads files in Motorola's SREC format.<br>
    <code>sim6301.exe file.srec</code>

    Note that sim6301 itself provides no HX-20-specific functions.
 Nevertheless,